After Stroke? Finding the Financial Lifeline You Need

 Improved physical function | This includes regaining strength, coordination, and balance, which can help victims perform daily activities more independently. |

-Reduced disability | Stroke rehabilitation can help reduce the overall level of disability caused by the stroke, allowing individuals to live more fulfilling lives. |
+Reduced disability | Rehabilitation can help reduce the overall level of disability caused by it, allowing individuals to live more fulfilling lives. |

 Enhanced cognitive function | Some victims experience cognitive impairments such as memory loss or difficulty speaking.
 Rehabilitation can help improve these cognitive abilities. |